soda-mpc/soda-sdk/README.md

     # Decrypt the ciphertext using the AES key and check the decrypted value agains the original plaintext
     ctBytes = ct.to_bytes((ct.bit_length() + 7) // 8, 'big')

+    # ctBytes is divided into two components: random and encrypted data.
+The decrypt function processes each component separately.
     decrypted = decrypt(userKey, ctBytes[block_size:], ctBytes[:block_size])
     decrypted_integer = int.from_bytes(decrypted, 'big')
     self.assertEqual(plaintext, decrypted_integer)